PhlexPlexico/G5API/README.md

 Currently, very basic CRUD operations, as well as legacy calls that the get5-web api used, as referenced [here](https://github.com/PhlexPlexico/get5-web/blob/development/get5/api.py).
 Right now, this is a very early build to try my hand at using Express as a middleware, and try some JavaScript technologies so that others may create their own front-end applications, with all the difficult back-end stuff being completed.

-This API should be complete enough to do basic operations to the game. **Server operations are currently not in place** and these will exist in different routes. ~~I was thinking sending to game server should be within the `/server` route, as it would make sense that a match should interact with the server, and make any rcon request to the game server?~~
+This API should be complete enough to do basic operations to the game. **Server operations are currently not in place** and these will exist in different routes.

+For the get5_api plugin, there are legacy routes currently put into place located in `/legacy/{}`

 Server interaction will most likely take place in `/match/:match_id/server/{rcon|start|etc}`.
 These command should probably be logged in the database for audit purposes as well.